david-fiaty/jQuery-Texotip/README.md

 ### Prepare some text

-Put the text you want to add your tooltips to in an HTML wrapper.
+Put the text you want to add your tooltips to in an HTML wrapper:

 ```html
 <div id="aText">